-MMS is the bureau of the Department of the Interior managing the nation's oil and natural gas resources in the outer continental shelf (OCS), as well as leases pertaining to these resources.
+MMS is the bureau of the Department of the Interior regulating the nation's oil and natural gas resources in the outer continental shelf (OCS), as well as leases pertaining to these resources.
 Management responsibility for OCS lands offshore California, Hawaii, Oregon, and Washington resides with the MMS Pacific OCS Region located in Camarillo, California.
-The CINMS boundary extends into the Federal OCS approximately 3 nautical miles.
+The CINMS boundary extends into the federal OCS approximately three nmi.